feelinglovelynow/ace-graph-database/README.md

 ## 🤓 Version 1 Roadmap
-1. Reader / Editor can't read AceSetting / AceRole / AcePermission
-1. (Start / Init) to Core (anytime) (not fundamental to graph w/o it)
-1. Slug to Enum
-1. Lib folder
-1. Node or edge name may not start w/ [ Ace ] and no triple underscores (DELIMETER) b/c we use them as delimeters
-    * Don't allow uid or _uid to be a prop
-1. Objects folder, b/c JSDoc is not good @ classes
-    * graph
-    * transaction
-    * passport
-    * cache
-    * log
-        * Put [ Key, Original, Now, Request Item, API Token ]
-        * Delete [ Key, API Token ]
-    * error
-1. Manifest to cli
-    * Data structures that allow 1 loop in cli function
-    * `ace backup`
-    * `ace enums`
-    * `ace types` does `ace enums` first, b/c enums are used in types
-    * `.ace` folder
-        * Folders: (types, enums, backups)
-1. SCHEMA_KEY use app wide
-1. Move schema loops into schema data structures
-1. loopOptions > switch
-1. Remove can't read something from putMap if in deleteSet
-1. Add can't put something in putMap that is in deleteSet
-1. Do not allow the forward and the reverse relationship propName to be the same propName
 1. `ace()`
     * Function to communicate with the graph
-    * $ace in response > [ newUids, deletedKeys ]
     * Insert w/ no uid allowed (node can't be used in relationships)
     * Insert w/ provdided uid allowed (node can be used in relationships)
-    * Let 'Start' aka 'Init' aka 'Core' support property
-    * 'Clear' (supports property)
-    * Let 'SchemaAdd' support property
     * Delete `cascadePropNames` array
     * Upsert, won't throw an error if the item exists
     * Multiple Queries - Values from previous query available in current query